Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 Any time the Payer has to make a payment they choose an index `i`, monotonically increasing for each send payment they make with the wallet, starting at 0.
+All addition is done modulo the size of the Bitcoin EC curve group.

 ```
 payer.EC.public(i) = addressGenerator + G(i)                     (8)